BryceZhuo/PolyCom/README.md

 ```

 #### Datasets
-Fro the MoE model, we use the **OLMoE-mix-0924** dataset.
+For the MoE model, we use the **OLMoE-mix-0924** dataset.
 You can download it from [here](https://huggingface.co/datasets/allenai/OLMoE-mix-0924).
 Then you need use the following command to change the dataset to the format that our model can use:
 ```python
 dolma tokens \
 --documents ${PATH_TO_DOWNLOADED_DATA} \